Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-Next we recall the earlier comment that the vertex operators of the states $A$ and $B$ must be localized within the respective half-disks.
+Recall that vertex operators need not be local, but must be localized within the unit half-disk.
 This means that $V_B(0)$ will only depend on the worldsheet fields inside the unit half-circle, and $I\circ V_A(0)$ will only depend on the worldsheet fields outside.
 Furthermore, locality of the worldsheet theory implies that the exponential of the action factorizes into pieces which depend respectively on worldsheet fields inside and outside the unit half-circle.
-This implies that we can write
+Therefore the integrand can be factorized:

 The path integral over the exterior of the half circle can be rewritten as a path integral over the interior after making a conformal transformation $I(z)=-1/z$.
 Accounting for the boundary conditions then gives